For Immediate Release

-Secretary of State Ken Detzner announced today the recipients of the 2018 Florida Folk Heritage Awards which are given to outstanding folk artists and folk culture advocates who have made longstanding contributions to the folk cultural resources of the state.
-In the category of Folk Culture Advocate, the award recipients are Marshall Davis, Director of the African Heritage Cultural Arts Center in Miami, and Jeff Klinkenberg, author and former Tampa Bay Times columnist in St. Petersburg.
-In the category of Folk Artist, the award recipient is Pedro Bullaudy, salsa musician and band leader in Clearwater.
-Awards will be presented to the recipients in a ceremony at the Florida Capitol in Tallahassee on January 24, 2018.
+Secretary of State Michael Ertel announced today the recipients of the 2019 Florida Folk Heritage Awards.
+The Folk Heritage Awards are given to outstanding folk artists and advocates who have made longstanding contributions to the folklife and cultural resources of Florida.
+In the category of Folklife Advocate, the award recipients are James Billie, former chairman of the Seminole Tribe of Florida, and Tina Bucuvalas, Curator of Arts & Historical Resources for the City of Tarpon Springs.
+In the category of Folk Artist, the award recipients are Jane Wells Scott, fiddler in Tallahassee, and Michael Usina, Minorcan cast net maker in St. Augustine.
+Awards will be presented to the recipients in a ceremony at the Word of South Festival in Tallahassee on April 13, 2019.

-For additional information, including photos and full bios of each award recipient, visit the Florida Folklife Program’s Facebook page.
+For additional information including photos and full bios of each award recipient, visit the Florida Folklife Program's Facebook page or website.

 About the Florida Folk Heritage Awards